 Besides regular VPN servers, BolehVPN also has a wide range of specialized servers:

-- Cloak servers — Obfuscate your VPN traffic to bypass censorship and restrictions.
+- Cloak servers — Obfuscate your VPN traffic to bypass censorship.

 - Cloak Proxy servers — BolehVPN doesn’t make it clear what these servers do.
 I asked the support reps, but didn’t get a reply.

 - Proxied servers — These servers are used for split-tunneling, but you need to manually set up the apps you want to use via the VPN.

 - FixIP servers — Provide dynamic dedicated IPs (IPs that are only used by you, but that are also different every time you connect to a server).
 It’s great that you get dedicated IPs for free, but BolehVPN only offers this on one server location (Luxembourg) so users outside Europe are unlikely to have good speeds.
 PrivateVPN also has free dedicated IPs, but in more countries.

 - Streaming servers — BolehVPN claims these servers are optimized to work with Netflix US and BBC iPlayer.
 However, my colleagues from the US and UK tested this and weren’t able to watch movies and shows on these streaming sites.

 - Surfing servers — BolehVPN claims these servers are optimized for fast browsing.
 I tested them all, but I didn’t notice faster speeds.

 BolehVPN allows P2P traffic on select servers (except the Surfing, Streaming, Cloak, and Proxied servers).
 However, the small number of P2P servers means they’ll often hit capacity, which will result in slow speeds.
 Other VPNs offer much better P2P support — for example, Private Internet Access and ExpressVPN allow torrenting on all servers.